Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 that each agent is already handling before assigning new conversations to them.
 For example, if Alex is currently handling three conversations, and Sara is handling one conversation, the system will assign new incoming conversations to Sara, as she has a lower workload.
+More examples of how this setting works can be found in [Scenario 5](#scenario-5).

 If all agents have the same number of active conversations, the standard round-robin logic will be applied to assign each agent the next conversation in order.